stephanmg/calorimetry/_sources/intro.rst.txt

    Figure 7b: Trimming of experimental times

 Notice that there is no qualitative (significant) difference between the mean traces of RER for the two genotypes.
-(Displayed are mean and standard deviation ribbons as can be configure directly below the plot in the application).
+Displayed are mean and standard deviation ribbons as can be configure directly below the plot in the application as a generalized additive model.

-We can confirm this by navigating to the *Statistical Testing* panel to conduct a 1-way ANOVA on day averaged values of RER, revealing no statistical significant difference for genotypes, see Fig. :ref:`rer_anova` and employ for this the *Wilcoxon-test* as a non-parametric test since we are operating in the low *n* regime.
+We can confirm the visual analysis by navigating to the *Statistical Testing* panel to conduct a 1-way ANOVA on day-averaged values of RER, revealing no statistical significant difference for genotypes, see Fig. :ref:`rer_anova`.
+We employ for this the *Wilcoxon-test* as a non-parametric test since we are operating in the low *n* regime, otherwise also a *t-test* could be selected by the user.

 Other tests for post-hoc analysis can be selected in the application directly above the plot panel.
-Multiple-testing corrections can be selected when conducting higher-order ANOVAs, which we do not require here since our only factor is the genotype with two levels (minimum for ANOVAs or a unpaired t-test).
+Multiple-testing corrections (Bonferonni, etc.) can be selected when conducting higher-order ANOVAs, which we do not require here since our only factor is the genotype with two levels for one factor.

 .. _rer_anova: